-At McDonald DDS, we always try to save a patient’s tooth and avoid tooth extraction, but sometimes it is just necessary.
-Whether you have an emergency or the tooth just needs to come out due to an infection or excessive decay, we work with specialists that offer gentle and effective extractions and treatment remedies to help you fix the situation.
+At McDonald & Luck DDS, we will always try first to save a patient’s tooth and avoid tooth extraction, but sometimes it is just necessary to pull the affected tooth.
+Whether you have a dental emergency or the tooth just needs to come out due to an infection or excessive decay, our dentists offer both gentle and effective tooth extractions along with treatment remedies to help you treat the situation.

 The Risk of Dry Socket

 Many people worry about the side effects or risks of tooth extraction, but our dentists take all of the necessary precautions to avoid them.